AhaLabs/cli/README.md

 ```

+## Commands

-### commands
+### `build`

-- 'build' compiles the contracts, generates wit, ts, and json.
-Then optionally can upload the
+'build' compiles a workspace of contracts and generates wit, ts, and json.
+The `json` is then pinned to IPFS using [Pinata](https://app.pinata.cloud/).
+The resulting IPFS content address is written to a custom section in each contract binary.

+Currently we use the `json` name for the custom section.